hakanensari/frankfurter/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/hakanensari/frankfurter)

 Frankfurter is a free and open source API for current and historical foreign exchange rates.
 It tracks data published by the European Central Bank.
-Rates are updated around 4PM CET every working day.
+Rates update around 4PM CET every working day.

-A public instance runs on `https://frankfurter.app`.
-You can also self-host with Heroku or Docker.
+Use our public instance or self host with Heroku or Docker.

 ## Examples